-Elaboration of Health Indicators
+3.2 Elaboration of Health Indicators

-All health indicators were calculated as a cumulative function for a period of years from 1994 to 2003, i.e. for a ten-year period, when all cases were summed up and all numbers of inhabitants were taken as persons-per-years (number of inhabitants as of December 31 in a pertinent year) for each territorial unit (municipality) assessed.
+All health indicators were calculated as a cumulative function for a period of years from 1994 to 2003, i.e. for a ten-year period, when all cases were summed and the numbers of inhabitants were taken as persons-per-years (number of inhabitants as of December 31 in a pertinent year) for each territorial unit (municipality) assessed.

-Calculation methodology and standardization of health indicators was carried out according to recommendations of WHO, Beaghole et al. (1993), Jeníček (1995), Last (2001), Bencko et al. (2003a,b).
+Calculation methodology and standardization of health indicators was carried out according to recommendations of WHO [16, 17, 18, 19].

-Selection of health indicators was based on the International Classification of Diseases by the WHO 10th revision (www.who.int/clasifications/icd/en/).
+Selection of health indicators was based on the International Classification of Diseases by the WHO 10th revision [20].
 Demographic indicators describing the age composition of municipalities express the average age of the population of the observed municipalities or areas.
-A percentage of elderly people over 60 years was calculated as 100 times the number of inhabitants aged 60 years and over/number of inhabitants.
-Indirectly age-standardized mortality indicators were standardized to a Slovak standard (19 age groups).
-Relative mortality indicators are calculated as the number of deaths per 100, 000 inhabitants (not involving the impact of age of inhabitants).
-Potential years of life lost are calculated as 100, 000 times the sum of the years of people up to the age of nearly 65 years (deaths at age 1 to 64 years /number of inhabitants.
-Calculation methods of various health indicators or formulas used to calculate specific health indicators are given in Table 2.
+A percentage of elderly people over 60 years was calculated as 100 times the number of inhabitants aged 60 years and over per number of inhabitants.
+Indirect age-standardized mortality indicators were standardized to a Slovak standard (19 age groups).
+Relative mortality indicators are calculated as the number of deaths per 100,000 inhabitants (not involving the impact of the age of the inhabitants).
+Potential years of life lost are calculated as 100,000 times the sum of the years of people up to the age of nearly 65 years (deaths at age 1 to 64 years per number of inhabitants.
+Calculation methods of various health indicators or formulas used to calculate specific health indicators are given in Table 5.
 Subsequently, from the nationwide data of health indicators the data for municipalities located in the three selected areas with historical mining acitivities were selected and analysed.

-Determination of Contaminated/Non-contaminated Areas
+3.3 Determination of Contaminated/Non-contaminated Areas

-It is possible to determine only three regions with historical mining activities, which are large enough to track the impact of contamination by PTE (left after mining activities) on public health in the Slovak Republic - a relatively small country with the total land area of less than 50,000 km2.
+It is possible to determine the influence of PTEs from abandoned mining sites on human health only in three regions with historical mining activities, in the Slovak Republic - a relatively small country with the total land area of less than 50,000 km2.
 The three selected regions are as follows - the Middle Slovak Neovolcanics, the Slovak Ore Mts. and the Upper Nitra region (Fig. 1).
-The first two regions represent the historical mining areas with ore extraction (from Middle Age).
+The first two regions represent the historical mining areas with ore extraction from the Middle Ages.
 Mining activities in these areas were completed at the end of the twentieth century.
-The third area is a territory characterized by exploitation of brown coal, which has been mined here since 1909.
+The third area is a territory characterized by exploitation of brown coal, which has been mined since 1909.
 Currently, brown coal extraction yields reach about 2 million tonnes per year.
-This coal is preferably used for domestic heating in the region and as a source of combustion in a local power plant.
-It is characterized with increased contents of arsenic (about 0.8% by weight) and sulphur (about 2% by weight).
+This coal is primarily used for domestic heating in the region and as a source of fuel in a local power plant.
+The coal is characterized an extremely high content of arsenic (about 800 ppm by weight) and sulphur (about 2% by weight).

-Determination of contaminated and adjacent non-contaminated areas in individual regions mentioned above resulted from a fundamental condition of a minimum number of 15 municipalities in each of them.
+Determination of contaminated and adjacent noncontaminated areas in individual regions mentioned above resulted from a basic criteria of a minimum number of 15 municipalities in each of them.

-In addition, the definition of contaminated and non-contaminated areas was based on the limit values for the assessment of soil pollution and drinking water quality valid in the Slovak Republic (Table 3).
-Contaminated or non-contaminated municipalities were selected based on the PTE contents in soils, since the contents of risk elements in soils are more contrast with their contents in groundwater.
-Due to relatively high pH of water reaching almost neutral values of the pH scale (as a result of abundant presence of carbonates in the ore veins) PTE mobility is seen as relatively very low.
-PTE are eliminated from the groundwater and bound in soils and sediments.
+The definition of contaminated and non-contaminated areas was based on the limit values for the assessment of soil pollution and drinking water quality valid in the Slovak Republic (Table 2).
+Contaminated or non-contaminated municipalities were selected based on the PTE contents in soils, since the contents of health risk elements in soils are of higher variability than in ground-water.
+Due to relatively high pH of water reaching almost neutral pH values of (as a result of abundant presence of carbonates in the ore veins) PTE mobility is seen as relatively very low.
+Under these conditions PTEs are removed from the groundwater and bound in soils and sediments.